Jquinny/Jquinny.github.io/_projects/4_project.md

 ### The Journey (and Lessons Learned)

 I spent the first part of the summer getting my bearings on the basics of deep learning frameworks and MLOps.
 I learned a valuable lesson here, and that is to avoid tutorial hell and escape the mindset of "I need to understand everything deeply before attempting to create anything".
-If I'm being honest, I felt like I had wasted a good chunk of time trying to perfect things and plan out every little detail I could possibly think of.
+If I'm being honest, I felt like I had wasted a good chunk of time trying to plan out every little detail I could possibly think of.
 I felt swamped by all of the choices and technologies that I could've chosen to work with.

 If I could go back, I would dedicate a small amount of time at the start for framework research and initial knowledge acquisition.
 Then, I would've spent another small amount of time planning out a high level path to a finished product that was malleable enough to accomodate the inevitable shortcomings I would find along the way.
 The project was built with clients in mind, and working with them was a valuable opportunity.
 It gave me experience dealing with ill-defined dynamic application requirements, and it also showed me how fun it is to work on a project that will positively impact the lives of others!